Jean Tschumi: Biography

 He studied at the Paris School of Fine Arts under Emmanuel Pontremoli.
 He then worked in the office of the furniture and interior designer Émile-Jacques Ruhlmann.
-In 1936, he began working with the sculptor Édouard-Marcel Sandoz, who was son of Édouard Sandoz, the founder of the Sandoz pharmaceutical company.
+In 1936, he began working with the sculptor Édouard-Marcel Sandoz, who was the son of Édouard Sandoz, the founder of the Sandoz pharmaceutical company.

 Tschumi began working for the Sandoz company, starting with some small projects.
 After World War II, Tschumi designed the Sandoz laboratories in Orléans and in Noisy-le-Sec.
 After his death, several buildings were completed posthumously: the general headquarters of Sandoz in Rueil-Malmaison, completed in 1968 by Bernard Zehrfuss and the Swiss architect Martin Burckhardt.

 The prize for architectural criticism and/or architectural education awarded triennially by the International Union of Architects is named for Jean Tschumi.

 He was the father of architect Bernard Tschumi.